Markets

 Source: simple.wikipedia.org

-The Serbian dinar (RSD) is the official currency of Serbia, a non-EU country in the Western Balkans.
+The Serbian dinar currency (RSD) is the official money of Serbia, a non-EU country in the Western Balkans.

 The dinar’s weakness is linked to moderate inflation, external debt, and reliance on remittances and exports.
 The National Bank of Serbia manages the currency actively but struggles to achieve significant appreciation.